douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * suferi - to suffer
 * sufiĉe - sufficiently
 * sufiĉi - to suffice
+* sufoki - to choke
 * sugesti - to suggest
 * sukcesa - successful
 * sukcese - successfully
+* sukcesfilmo - blockbuster
 * sukcesi - to succeed
 * sukceso - success
 * sume - in total